 Sometimes I think there is an advantage because although it is slower it does give me more thinking time; I am often already editing as I am writing.

 I do feel that I work like most writers, who are largely communicating nonverbally through a screen.
-I realise that script writing, for example, would be difficult, as meeting physically with teams would be nigh on impossible, even before the pandemic.
+I realize that script writing, for example, would be difficult, as meeting physically with teams would be nigh on impossible, even before the pandemic.
 Verbal conversations are difficult because of my dysarthric speech.
 But communicating nonverbally works well for me.

 Writing with my eyes is considerably slower than other people typing.
 However, as an eye-gaze user, I am very fast.
-Predictive text also speeds me up because the system learns what word I might want next.
+The predictive text also speeds me up because the system learns what word I might want next.
 And I have very good eyesight so I can quickly scan and choose these words.
 Most importantly, writing with my eyes, even if it’s much slower, means that I can at least write.
 Sometimes I think there is an advantage because although it is slower it does give me more thinking time; I am often already editing as I am writing.

 My working day